CORAL FOREST

 Coral was not too sure what it was at first, but it took her less than a minute to go up to the ball and start pushing it around!

 Coral has made a new friend.
-Charli is a little more sedate of a companion than her full brother Connor was for Coral.
+Charli is a little more sedate of a companion for Coral than her full brother Connor was.
 Guess it's an all girl's club now.
 July 2007.

 8/14/07: Coral's been neglected in the photo department lately.
 So I gave her a bath, trimmed her feet, and then did my best to get her to pose for some pictures.
 I got a couple noodling around, jog trotting pictures that were ok, as you can see above.
 But Coral really just wanted to eat.